Hinrichsta/SP25-CYBR8950/HomeAutomation/Tuya.md

 - **Storage**
     - These devices don't collect data per say, however useage information is collected in the cloud for energy use metrics.
 - **Data Requirements**
-    - Very small non sensitive data.
+    - Low, small non sensitive data.
 - **Data Gathering**
   - All possible permissions are requested by the application regardless of need as the app can control many different devices.
   - Overall usage infomration is collected, but only used if the end user wants to do enegy consumption metrics.